About Us

 Another of the main attractions is the popular Hunt Chase, run over a course of 8 to 10 fences, with teams from all over Ireland competing.

-In 2023 the addition of a Vintage Corn Cutting Display was added alongside the long established Vintage Threshing Demonstration, both of which will take place again in 2024’s Show.
+In 2023 the addition of a Vintage Corn Cutting Display was added alongside the long established Vintage Threshing Demonstration, both of which will take place again in the 2025 Show.
 Also on display will be a huge collection of vintage vehicles in the show’s Vintage and Classic, Car & Tractor Show.

 There’s also something for everyone at the Ossory Show’s hotly contested Charm & Style Competitions.
 Whether you have a bonnie baby, a wobbler toddler, or just a natural flair for fashion, then this is the one for you.
-With categories from Bonny Baby, Little Miss Ossory and Little Master Ossory, to Best Dressed Lady, and Most Appropriately Dressed Couple, any member of the family can be a winner.
+With categories from Bonny Baby, Little Miss Ossory and Little Master Ossory, to Most Glamorous Granny, and Most Appropriately Dressed Couple, any member of the family can be a winner.

-If all of that is not enough the show also boasts Tug of War Competitions, a Midlands 103 Outside Broadcast, a huge variety of trade stands, kids amusements, entertainment, live music, food and so much more!
+If all of that is not enough the show also boasts Tug of War Competitions, a Midlands 103 Outside Broadcast, a huge variety of trade stands, kids amusements, entertainment, live music, food, and so much more!
 It really is a great day out for all the family, and with so much on offer on the day, the biggest problem will be managing to take it all in!

 A Brief History